cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 [Analyze options for 1 to n valleys in the sed tank.]:# We used integration to calculate the volume "wasted" under the scenarios of 2 and 3 valleys.
 We are having trouble with this.

+[Simplify the analysis by thinking about a big flat rectangular tank.
+The conclusions will be the same as for your small circular tank.
+Find height of the mountain as a function of valley width.
+Average height of the space that is lost is equal to half the height of the mountain.
+That should give you a simple equation for lost height as a function of valley width.]:#

 ## Design Comparison

 #### Cost Analysis